Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-opentelemetry-exporter/README.md

 OpenTelemetry openTelemetry = sdkBuilder.build().getOpenTelemetrySdk();
 ```

+## Examples

-### Use the Azure Monitor OpenTelemetry Exporter with OpenTelemetry APIs
+The following sections provide code samples using the OpenTelemetry Azure Monitor Exporter client library and OpenTelemetry API.

 The following example shows how create a span: